WinstonBanh/winstonbanh.github.io/README.md

 <img src="/images/blogstep1.png" width="300" height="150">

-### 1. Download Visual Studio Code to work with the html scripts
+### 2. Download Visual Studio Code to work with the html scripts
+When you download the

+### 3. Modify the script for personalization
+The html script